Easy Fresh Fig Cheesecake Recipe

 How can I keep my cheesecake from cracking?

-- Avoid over mixing.
+- Avoid overmixing.

-- Make sure all ingredients are at room temperature especially the cream cheese.
+- Make sure all ingredients are at room temperature, especially the cream cheese.

-- Cold cream cheese results in over mixing instead let the cheesecake come to room temperature.
+- Cold cream cheese results in over-mixing; instead, let the cheesecake come to room temperature.

 - Always mix the batter just until the ingredients are incorporated.

-How do I fix a crack cheesecake?
+How do I fix a cracked cheesecake?

-- If possible add a topping like a sour cream topping and bake for 5 minutes.
+- If possible, add a topping like a sour cream topping and bake for 5 minutes.

 - Another way would be to chill the cake well first.
 Use a clean hand to close the crack.